How to Grill Crispy Salmon Collars with Ponzu

 “Salmon collars are rich, messy, and wildly underrated.
 Once you cook them, it’s hard to go back.”

 Salmon season opened for just two days in California.
 Somehow, that was all it took to remind me that nothing compares to fresh salmon.
-And if you know, you know, salmon collars are where it is at.
+And if you know, you know—salmon collars are where it is at.
 Rich, fatty, and meaty, they are the part most people overlook.

 My son pulled in a few fish and had the foresight to grab every collar his buddies did not want.
 Smart move.
 Thanks to a standing driveway parking agreement, I get a solid share of the haul when he gets back.

 Fresh salmon from Monterey Bay.
-Short season, good timing.

-Why Salmon Collars
+Why Salmon Collars?

-This recipe is simple and works with any large, fatty fish, but it really shines with fresh salmon.
+This recipe is simple and works with any large, fatty fish, but it really shines with fresh ocean salmon.

 Salmon collars ready for the marinade.